Alex Acosta

 Ryan Badertscher

-ryan-badertscher My name is Ryan Badertscher and I am a 4th year student majoring in Mechanical Engineering with an emphasis in Bioengineering.
+My name is Ryan Badertscher and I am a 4th year student majoring in Mechanical Engineering with an emphasis in Bioengineering.
 I joined Dr. Sussman’s Lab in Spring 2016 in order to research the fascinating healing potential of stem cells.
 I most look forward to being a part of a team researching a concept that could change the way we fight disease.
 I am extremely eager and grateful for this opportunity and I am excited to apply this experience toward any future education or career.

 Brandi Bailey